Biquad

 §Filter architecture

-Direct Form 1 (DF1) and Direct Form 2 transposed (DF2T) are the only IIR filter structures with an (effective bin the case of TDF2) single summing junction this allows clamping of the output before feedback.
+Direct Form 1 (DF1) and Direct Form 2 transposed (DF2T) are the only IIR filter structures with an (effective in the case of TDF2) single summing junction this allows clamping of the output before feedback.

 DF2T needs less state storage (2 instead of 4).
 This is in addition to the coefficient storage (5 plus 2 limits plus 1 offset)

-DF2T is less efficient and accurate for fixed-point architectures as quantization happens at each intermediate summing junction in addition to the output quantization.
+DF2T is less efficient and less accurate for fixed-point architectures as quantization happens at each intermediate summing junction in addition to the output quantization.
 This is especially true for common i64 + i32 * i32 -> i64 MACC architectures.
 One could use wide state storage for fixed point DF2T but that would negate the storage and processing advantages.

 §Coefficients